 Ah, salmon – you really know how to stink up the joint.
 This salmon quinoa bowl is worth the undoubtedly smelly kitchen you will have thereafter.

-Honestly, my dad’s enthusiasm for food he loved was so infectious he could have smoked an old shoe and we would have been just as thrilled.
+Honestly, my dad’s enthusiasm for food (or anything really) was so infectious he could have smoked an old shoe.
+We would have been just as thrilled.

-You will notice on the package it calls for a 1:2 ratio of quinoa to water.
+You will notice on the package it calls for a 1:2 ratio of quinoa to cooking liquid.
 I would encourage you not to use this ratio.
 From my experience this will produce an unappealing mushy, overcooked quinoa.
-After trying a couple different ratios, I have settled on 1 cup of quinoa to 1 3/4 cup water.
+After trying a couple different ratios, I have settled on 1 cup of quinoa to 1 3/4 cup cooking liquid.
 The result is a delightful, slightly al dente texture.

-This chipotle mayo tastes good on nearly anything.
+The chipotle mayo adds great flavor to this bowl and tastes good on nearly anything.
 I don’t care which way the food trends sway I will always sing mayo’s praises.
 Which is funny because growing up I couldn’t even look at the stuff.
-In my defense, it does kind of look gnarly.
+In my defense, it does look kind of gnarly.
 (Sorry, mayo)

 This is a great, simple weeknight meal.
+Or if you cook it up when you have some time and put it in a container, it makes a lunch worth looking forward to.
 You could also use rice in the place of the quinoa.
 I won’t judge. 😉

 - 1 lb. salmon fillet